Rent-to-Own Changes Make Homebuying Easier

 A rent-to-own agreement can be an attractive option for buying a home, particularly if you have weak credit or limited funds.
 But how to find rent-to-own homes?

-Buying a home you’re renting can be as straightforward as asking the landlord if they’ll sell the house.
+Sometimes it can be as straightforward as asking your landlord if they'll sell the house.

-With rent-to-own properties, you may make a deal where part of your rent may go to building equity until the lease is up.
-That gives you time to come up with additional money toward a down payment, plus giving you time to improve your credit score so you can qualify for a mortgage when the lease is up, if you decide to buy.
+With rent-to-own properties, you may make a deal where your rent payments go toward building equity over a number of years.
+That gives you credit toward a down payment, plus giving you time to improve your credit score so you can qualify for a mortgage when the lease is up, if you decide to buy.

-But instead of individual landlords, some multi-million dollar companies are getting into the home finance industry and going after different types of consumers in the rent- or lease-to-own marketplace.
-They’re changing how homes are bought, even though these programs aren't meant aren’t meant for people who qualify for traditional home loans.
+But instead of individual landlords, some multi-million dollar companies are getting into the home finance industry and offering rent-to-own programs of their own.
+They’re changing how homes are bought, even though these programs aren't meant aren’t meant for people who qualify for traditional home loans